sanic-meetup/meetup/final.report.md

 -  sendgrid for mailing things to users
   - implemented on  backend, not  being used on front-end due to time constrictions
 -  Mongoose & MongoDB (hosted on MLab)
+- Pusher for socket & Push notification support (backend only)

 ## Technical Challenges